grassroot-software/grassroot_curriculum/archive/git/project_git_branches.md

 # Project: Git Branches

-In this project we will be forking The Odin Project's `git_branches` repository and learning to create a branch to work in and trial a new feature for the `git_branches` web page..
+In this project we will be forking The Grassroot Project's `git_branches` repository and learning to create a branch to work in and trial a new feature for the `git_branches` web page..
 If you want to try adding an experimental feature to your project, branching allows you to add and change code whilst not modifying the `main` branch..
 Should the feature be successful, it can be included in `main` branch with a merge.
 Should the feature be deemed unnecessary, the branch can be deleted and development can continue on the `main` branch without having to remove any code added for the feature branch.

 ## Learning Outcomes